Golborne High School: History

-A proposed of merging with Lowton High School to form a new school of 1200 pupils, eventually moving to a new site in Lowton in 2012, was cancelled by the coalition government in July 2010.
-Both of the old schools would have been demolished which generated some local opposition.

 The school took second place in a Salter's Festival of Chemistry contest.
-In July 2007 Golborne sent representatives to a Youth Summit to press for adult understand of youth issues..
+In July 2007 Golborne sent representatives to a Youth Summit to press for adult understanding of youth issues..

 In September 2007, the school was selected to host a display of lunar rock samples, which the students were allowed to handle.

 Two students reached the National Final of a robot building competition in Milton Keynes, having won the heats of the contest at Salford University.
 Other students had their excellent artwork exhibited on the Saatchi Gallery's online facility.

 In December 2008 Sir Ian McKellen, who was brought up in Wigan, visited the school to lend his support to the schools anti-bullying campaign.

 Golborne was recognised as one of 100 schools with the largest increase on performance from 2002 to 2004, based on participation in GCSE exams.
 The school has continued to improve and 2009 achieved its best ever results with 51% of students achieving 5 good GCSE passes including English and Maths.

 As far back as 2004, the school had been pursuing arts school status, which would provide for a more focused curriculum enhanced with state-of-the-art equipment.
 In September 2007, the school became a College of Visual Arts.
 Recently opened is the Digital Photography Suite which is intended not only for school use but for community groups.
 The school is to be equipped with its own art gallery.